CiaranG/vagrant/docs/base_boxes.md

 * **Chef** gem - For provisioning support (gem install chef)
 * **SSH**

-These are typically straightforward to install using the operating systems default package management tools, so the details won't be gone into here.
+These are typically straightforward to install using the operating system's default package management tools, so the details won't be gone into here.
 If prompted, make sure that the SSH package is set to use **basic username/password authentication** and write down the username/password for later.